 IAS 24 Related Party Disclosures (IAS 24), requires the identification of key management personnel, who are individuals responsible for planning, directing and controlling the activities of the entity, including directors.
-Key management personnel are defined as executive and non-executive directors and members of the Executive Committee (Exco), including those acting in capacity of decision makers even when not formerly appointed to the Exco.
-Transactions with directors are entered into in the normal course of business under terms that are no more favourable than those arranged with third parties.
+Key management personnel are defined as executive and non-executive directors and members of the Executive Committee (Exco), including those acting in capacity of decision makers even when not formally appointed to the Exco.
 A number of banking and insurance transactions are entered into with key management personnel in the normal course of business, under terms that are no more favourable than those arranged with other employees.
 These include loans, deposits and foreign currency transactions.
 The outstanding balances at the reporting date with related parties and related party transactions conducted during the reporting period are as follows:

-u oup
+ur oup

-2022 2021

-Rm Rm
+2022 Rm 202 Ri

 Key management personnel compensation

 Directors

-Deferred cash payments - .
-1
+Deferred cash payments

-Non-deferred cash payments 18 15
+Non-deferred cash payments 18 1

-Post-employment benefit contributions 1 1
+Post-employment benefit contributions 1

-Salaries and other short-term benefits 47 45
+Salaries and other short-term benefits 47 4

-Share-based payments 26 16
+Share-based payments 26 1

-92 78
+92 7

 Other key management personnel

-Deferred cash payments 1 .
-3
+Deferred cash payments 1

-Non-deferred cash payments 41 31
+Non-deferred cash payments 41 3

-Post-employment benefit contributions 2 1
+Post-employment benefit contributions 2

-Salaries and other short-term benefits 44 36
+Salaries and other short-term benefits 44 3

-Share-based payments 46 30
+Share-based payments 46 :

-134 101
+134 10